Mark-Eis/ParaAnita/README.md

 ### ParaAnita Package Description: –

-The ParaAnita R package includes a number of functions intended simplify a number of common procedures necessary for binary  (Bernoulli) and binomial data analysis using general linear models.
-More specifically, ParaAnita does the following: –
+The **ParaAnita R package** includes functions intended to address and simplify a number of issues commonly encountered during binary (Bernoulli) and binomial data analysis using generalised linear models.
+More specifically, *ParaAnita* does the following: –

 - Summarises binary and binomial proportion data in contingency tables with `contingency_table()`, `xcontingency_table()`, `binom_contingency()`.